Olivia & Benedict | Cubby Hole Farm | North Haven, Maine

 Rolling hills, lupine fields, looming fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…

-We arrived the day before the wedding on a ferry and were greeted by Tei and Jesse on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.
+We arrived the day before the wedding on a ferry and were greeted by Olivia and Benedict on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.

 To my surprise, I recognized a few guests in attendance from one of my favorite ever Hamptons weddings I photographed early in my career.
 I found out that they all went to Rhode Island School of Design together.

-The next morning, Tei got ready in her parents’ farmhouse, one that they’ve lovingly restored since they found it three decades ago.
+The next morning, Olivia got ready in her parents’ farmhouse, one that they’ve lovingly restored since they found it three decades ago.

 The bride wore a custom Bottega Veneta dress and the groom in a Thom Sweeney suit.

 And what Maine wedding would be complete without local oysters?
-The cocktail hour took place in the garden of Tei’s parent’s property and the reception continued inside the barn Tei’s father had built.
+The cocktail hour took place in the garden of Olivia’s parent’s property and the reception continued inside the barn Olivia’s father had built.

 Here’s few images from the weekend…